jProgr/jprogr.github.io/_posts/2023-06-27-mini-course-grammar.md

 title: "Mini course: Grammar"
 permalink: /mini-course-grammar
 custom_date: "230627"
-updated_date: "231026"
+updated_date: "251018"
 ---

 # Mini course: Grammar

 Mini is a constructed language created by S.C.
 Gruget.
 Its grammar is simple and is designed to be easy to learn and easy to use.
 This course includes everything you need to start using the language.
-If at any point you feel lost, you can use the [dictionary](/buku-name) or ask around in [Discord](https://discord.gg/ajA6Z4VrkJ) or [Reddit](https://www.reddit.com/r/MiniLang/).
+If at any point you feel lost, you can use the [dictionary](/buku-name) or ask around in [Discord](https://discord.gg/ajA6Z4VrkJ).
 Let's start:

 Contents:
 - [Letters](#letters).